Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Extended Hamilton-Lagrange formalism

+The second case is completely overlooked in literature (cf, for instance\cite{dirac,lanczos,johns}), namely that extended Lagrangians $L_{\e}$ exist that are related to a given conventional Lagrangian $L$ according to Eq.~(\ref{lag1}) \emph{without being homogeneous forms} in the $n+1$ velocities $\d q^{\mu}/\d s$.
+In Sect.~\ref{sec:lag1-fp}, a simple example will be furnished by setting up such a non-homogeneous extended Lagrangian $L_{\e}$ for the \emph{free relativistic point particle}.
+For a non-homogeneous extended Lagrangian $L_{\e}$, the extended set of Euler-Lagrange equations~(\ref{lageqm}) is not redundant and the Legendre transformation to an extended Hamiltonian $H_{\e}$ exists.
+In that case, Eq.~(\ref{lagid}) does \emph{not} represent an identity, which implies that Eq.~(\ref{lagid-deri}) and, subsequently, Eq.~(\ref{singularLegTrans}) do not hold.
+Then, Eq.~(\ref{lagid}), regarded as an \emph{implicit equation}, is always satisfied on the extended system evolution path parametrized by $s$, which is given by the solution of the extended set of Euler-Lagrange equations~(\ref{lageqm}).
+This can be seen by calculating the total $s$-derivative of Eq.~(\ref{lagid}) and inserting the Euler-Lagrange equations~(\ref{lageqm})

+For this reason, Eq.~(\ref{lagid}) actually does \emph{not} impose a constraint on the system's evolution along~$s$ but separates \emph{unphysical states} that do not satisfy Eq.~(\ref{lagid}) from the physical states that are solutions of the Euler-Lagrange equations~(\ref{lageqm}).
+In this respect, Eq.~(\ref{lagid}) exactly corresponds to the case of the conserved energy function $\Hv(t)=\Hv_{0}$ of a conventional Lagrangian system $L(\bq,\dot{\bq})$ with no explicit time dependence.
+In that case, the quantity $\Hv(t)$

+is a constant of motion and hence defines a surface in $TM$ on which the system's motion takes place.
+Nevertheless, it is not considered a constraint as the condition~(\ref{lagid-conv}) is automatically satisfied by means of the conventional Euler-Lagrange equations~(\ref{lageqm0}),

-To summarize, by switching from the conventional variational principle~(\ref{principle0}) to the extended representation~(\ref{principle1}), we have introduced an extended Lagrangian $L_{\e}$ that additionly depends on $\d t(s)/\d s$.
-Due to the emerging constraint function~(\ref{lagid}), the actual number of degrees of freedom is unchanged.
-Geometrically, the system's motion now takes place on a hypersurface, defined by Eq.~(\ref{lagid}), within the tangent bundle $T(\MB\times\RB)$ over the space-time configuration manifold $\MB\times\RB$.
-This contrasts with the conventional, unconstrained Lagrangian description on the time-dependent tangent bundle $(T\MB)\times\RB$.
+To summarize, by switching from the conventional variational principle~(\ref{principle0}) to the extended representation~(\ref{principle1}), we have introduced an extended Lagrangian $L_{\e}$ that in addition depends on $\d t(s)/\d s$.
+Due to the emerging conserved quantity that follows from Eq.~(\ref{lagid-deri2}), the actual number of degrees of freedom is unchanged.
+In the language of Differential Geometry, the system's motion along the parameter $s$ now takes place on a \emph{hypersurface}, defined by Eq.~(\ref{lagid}), within the tangent bundle $T\MB_\e\equiv T(\MB\times\RB)$ over the ``spatial-plus-time'' configuration manifold \mbox{$\MB_\e\equiv\MB\times\RB$}.
+This is the basis required for the description of \emph{relativistic} point particle dynamics, which mandates configuration space coordinates and time to be treated on equal footing in a chart representation.
+It contrasts with the conventional Lagrangian description in $T\MB$ over the spatial configuration manifold $\MB$ for Lagrangians that do not explicitly depend on the system's parameter $t$, which is commonly identified in applications with Newton's absolute time.